Why a Pen Tester Built Breachsense

 We serve three primary customer types:

-Enterprise Security Teams: Get real-time alerts when employee credentials appear in stealer logs, combo lists, or third-party breaches.
+Enterprise Security Teams: Get fast alerts when employee credentials appear in stealer logs, combo lists, or third-party breaches.
 Reset passwords or revoke session tokens before they’re exploited.

 MSSPs and Security Consultants: Monitor multiple clients from a single platform.
 You can access third-party breach data without requiring clients to make DNS or HTTP changes.